mht85/MitoPhAST/README.txt

 $PATH/example/input-out/phylogeny/ml_analysis/
 ----------------------------------------------
 RAxML is used to run a maximum-likelihood analysis on the resulting PHYLIP file with PCGs.
-Analysis is run with rapid bootstrapping of 100 replicates.
+Analysis is run with standard/rapid bootstrapping.
 The resulting tree can be found in the MLtree*.renamed.tre files.

 Gene ID list